vuestorefront/vue-storefront/core/api/_ReadBeforeUse.md

 If you are modifying any core component feature that is imported from core api please modify it in api folder.

+Please develop all new features in the way that is shown in this folder.

 You can read the discussion about the feature here ( https://github.com/DivanteLtd/vue-storefront/issues/1213 ).
 Feedback is much appreciated ;)